Eloise Giblett

-Eloise "Elo" R. Giblett (January 17, 1921 – September 16, 2009) was a pioneering genetic scientist and hematologist who discovered the first recognized immunodeficiency disease, adenosine deaminase deficiency.
-Giblett was a Professor of Medicine at the University of Washington in Seattle and Executive Director of the Puget Sound Blood Center in Seattle.
+Eloise "Elo" R. Giblett (January 17, 1921 – September 16, 2009) was an American genetic scientist and hematologist who discovered the first recognized immunodeficiency disease, adenosine deaminase deficiency.
+Giblett was a professor of medicine at the University of Washington in Seattle and executive director of the Puget Sound Blood Center in Seattle.
 The author of over 200 research papers, she also wrote an esteemed textbook on genetic markers, Genetic Markers in Human Blood, published in 1969.
 She was elected to the National Academy of Sciences in 1980.

-Giblett's numerous accomplishments include discovering the first immunodeficiency disease: adenosine deaminase deficiency.
+Giblett discovered the first immunodeficiency disease: adenosine deaminase deficiency.
 She identified and characterized numerous blood group antigens (including the ‘Elo’ antigen, named after her).
 Her work paved the way for safe red blood cell transfusions.
 She also applied her understanding of red blood cell protein polymorphisms to genetic linkage analyses, was senior author on the paper that demonstrated the feasibility of unrelated marrow transplantation for leukemia, and was an early supporter of bone marrow donation.

-Early childhood
+Early life and education

 Giblett was born in Tacoma, Washington in 1921.
 Her family moved to Spokane, Washington for her father's job as an insurance salesman.
 Giblett received her early education in Spokane and was trained in singing, dancing and the violin.
 Her Mother, Rose, held a secret desire that Giblett would become the next Shirley Temple of the era.

-Education

 Giblett graduated from Lewis and Clark High School in 1938.
 She was only 16 when she earned a scholarship to Mills College in Oakland, California.
 After two years, she transferred to the University of Washington in Seattle where she earned a degree in bacteriology (now microbiology) in 1942.
 From 1944 to 1946, she served in the Navy WAVES.
 Through this program, she worked as a technician at the clinical laboratory of the U.S. Naval Hospital in San Diego, California.
 In 1947, she returned to the University of Washington to earn her Master of Science in microbiology.
 Her master's thesis focused on physiology of fungi in the genus Microsporum.

 After completing her master's degree, Giblett attended the University of Washington Medical School.
 One of five women in her year, she graduated first in her class in 1951.
 From 1951 to 1953, Giblett served as an intern, then resident in Internal Medicine, at King County Hospital (now Harborview Hospital).